sixty-north/cosmic-ray/docs/index.md

 from your production code.
 This way you can tell Cosmic Ray precisely what to mutate.

-Ideally, your test code will be in a different package form your production test.
+Ideally, your test code will be in a different package from your production code.
 This way you can tell Cosmic Ray to mutate an entire package without needing to filter anything out.
 However, if your test code is in the same package as your production code (a common configuration), you can use the `--exclude-modules` flag of `cosmic-ray init` to prevent mutation of your tests.